top of page

 Dear Candidate,

 It's time we started holding candidates accountable for improving the care and education of our youngest.
 This developmental chart from Harvard shows why.
 Here's an example of a letter you might consider sending.
 If you need help figuring out who to send it to check here.
 Dear Candidate, I see that you're running for election in 2026.
-I'm a parent, grandparent, and early child care and education professional.
-Even though brain science has proven that the foundation for ever
+I'm a parent, grandparent, and/or early child care and education professional.
+Even though brain science has proven that the foundation for e

 Nanci Bradley